Resilient Roots Therapy

 About Me

-My name is Steve Hughes, and I am a person-centred counsellor who possesses a wide range of skills to effectively assist you in overcoming your challenges.
+My name is Steve, and I am a person-centred counsellor who possesses a wide range of knowledge and skills to effectively assist you in overcoming your challenges.
 I believe in tailoring every interaction and therapy session to meet your individual needs.
-By doing so, I ensure that my guidance and support are personalised and relevant to your specific struggles.
+By doing so, I ensure that my guidance and support are personalised and relevant to your specific needs.
 Whether it is providing a safe and non-judgemental space for you to express your emotions or employing various therapeutic techniques, I am dedicated to helping my you navigate your difficulties.
 I understand that each person is unique, and their experiences and concerns differ.
 Therefore, I approach counselling with empathy, respect, and a commitment to fostering personal growth and well-being.

 Depression